danielsunzhongyuan/my_leetcode_in_python/Questions.md

 """
 Given a Weather table, write a SQL query to find all dates' Ids with higher temperature compared to its previous (yesterday's) dates.
 """

-199. binary-tree-right-side-view
-Given a binary tree, imagine yourself standing on the right side of it, return the values of the nodes you can see ordered from top to bottom.

-Example:

-Input: [1,2,3,null,5,null,4]
-Output: [1, 3, 4]
-Explanation:

-   1            <---
- /   \
-2     3         <---
- \     \
-  5     4       <---

 202. happy-number